‘Playoff P’ was his self-proclaimed nickname and he definitely backed that up after his Game 1 performance.

 It was a show, to say the least, and Oklahoma City defeated the Utah Jazz 116-108.

 The game really wasn’t that close.

-George netted six points in the first quarter but exploded for 14 in the second, en route to a 20-point half.
-It was at that moment, that the name Playoff P was deemed legitimate.
+George had a moderate start, netting just six points in the first quarter but exploded for 14 in the second, en route to a 20-point half.
+It was at that moment that the name Playoff P was deemed legitimate.

 Through the second half, Paul danced in front of his defender with the ball, netting shot-after-shot and seemingly not missing.
-It was resemblant of a streetball game with the way that he played around with the Jazz’s stout defense.
-Always making things look easy, people often mistake it for being too lackadaisical but he showed tonight that’s just how smooth he is.
+It was resemblant of a game in Rucker Park with the way that he played around with the Jazz’s stout defense.
+Always making things look easy while entertaining.
+People often mistake it for being too lackadaisical but he showed tonight that’s just how smooth he is.
 That’s how easy he makes things look when he’s playing his best brand of basketball.

 For the second straight game, George was flirting with 40 points and also for the second straight game, George shot 13-of-20 from the field.
 Combined, he’s scored 76 points on 26-of-40 shooting (65 percent).

 When the big three play at their best, they can’t be beaten.
 When two of the three have big games, they are extremely difficult to beat.
 In Game 1, all three played extremely well.